la3lma/focusstack/README.md

 inside the runtime environment and nowhere else.
 * Look at the distribution of blurrinesses in  an image.
 Apply some statistics techniques.

+* Make a much quicker blurriness estimator.
+Currently we're working on a 5x5 estimator that uses FFTs and whatnot to estimate blurriness.
+  Question: Can that highly nonlinear implementation be approximated by a convolution over the original image.
+Because i it can, then we can use the "fft hack" F^{-1}(F(g)+F(h)) wher g is the original image, h is the convolution kernel, F is the FFT operator, and F^{-1} is the inverse FFT operator.
+Since this operation has O(n*log(n)) an FFTs are pretty optimised, this could be very quick.
+It's a fun experiment to do.

 * Think about making a smaller subset of the scorpion stack that can be used for development work (e.g. a 50x50   slice through the stack.